noah18c/GROUP30_2020/Notes_Leon.md

 ## Recursive Largest First Algorithm

-1. List all the vertex frequencies largest to smallest
+1. List all the edges by frequency largest to smallest (Use of odd -> even sorting?)

-2. Starting at the largest node, colour it and recursively call the colouring function on each adjacent node, incrementing the colour number
+2. Starting at the largest set of edges, colour them, increment the colour and recursively run on the array with the largest set of edges removed.

-3. At the base case (no more uncoloured nodes) Return the chromatic number, comparing over the backpropogation.
+3. At the base case (no more uncoloured nodes) Return the chromatic number, comparing legality over the backpropogation.

 ### Field variables required